scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Enchant up to 5 creatures you can see, imbuing them with unnatural speed.
-Make a spellcasting roll against a bad die per creature.
+Make a spellcasting roll against a bad die for each creature targeted.
 On success, the creatures move and sprint actions cost 1 AP.
 In addition, for every critical the creatures move speed is increased by 1.

 Add an enhanced die for every level above 1st.